gauravvjn/gauravvjn.github.io/content/articles/write-json-apis-in-pure-django-for-beginners.md

 date: 2020-06-12
 category: Django
 tags: api, beginner, django
-Authors: Gaurav Jain
+authors: Gaurav Jain
-Summary:
+summary:
-coverImage: /images/json-api-in-django-cover.png
+coverimage: /images/json-api-in-django-cover.png
 ---

 In this tutorial, we are going to build a few JSON based CRUD(Create, Read, Update, Delete) APIs in Django without using any additional library such as Django Rest Framework (DRF) or Tastypie.